Bodybuilding.com

 Bodybuilding.com is an American online retailer based in Boise, Idaho, specializing in dietary supplements, sports supplements and bodybuilding supplements.

-Aside from its commercial responsibilities, Bodybuilding.com publishes daily editorial content, training plans and streams live broadcasts of major bodybuilding competitions.
-It also operates its own fitness-themed social network, BodySpace, with over 2.7 million active members.
-The success of the website has led to a number of proprietary sports nutrition products and accessories being developed and sold under its name.
+The site also once had a highly popular forum section which was shut down in September 2024.

 In September 2015, the CEO and founder Ryan DeLuca stepped down from his role, announcing he would be succeeded on an interim basis by Liberty Media CFO Chris Shean.
 Chris Shean was subsequently replaced with the appointment of Karl Walsh in October 2021.

 History

 Bodybuilding.com grew out of wholesale-creatine.com, an online storefront created by teenage web marketer and amateur bodybuilder Ryan DeLuca in 1997, to capitalize on the rising popularity of creatine supplements.
-After two years of success, usually filling orders out of his garage, DeLuca purchased the domain Bodybuilding.com for $20,000, at age 21.
-The site went live on April 13, 1999, and within a year also launched teenbodybuilding.com.
-It was eventually merged into the primary domain name, bodybuilding.com.

-After years of rapid growth, a majority stake in Bodybuilding.com was acquired in July 2006 by Milestone Partners for an undisclosed amount.
-That same year, Inc. Magazine ranked DeLuca number five on its list "30 Under 30: America's Coolest Entrepreneurs."
+A majority stake in Bodybuilding.com was acquired in July 2006 by Milestone Partners for an undisclosed amount.
 In January 2008, Liberty Media Corporation acquired a controlling stake in Bodybuilding.com for more than $100 million.
 DeLuca stayed on as the company's CEO.

-As of 2014, Bodybuilding.com is a nine-time honoree on the Inc. 5000 ranking of America's fastest-growing companies, with a reported revenue in 2013 of $420 million.
-It has 450 employees working at 3 locations, including distribution centers in North Las Vegas, NV; Shiremanstown, PA; and Bedfordshire, U.K. The corporate headquarters is also located in Boise, along with the company's customer service call center.
+As of 2014, it has 450 employees working at 3 locations, including distribution centers in North Las Vegas, NV; Shiremanstown, PA; and Bedfordshire, U.K. The corporate headquarters is also located in Boise, along with the company's customer service call center.

 In 2013, the company donated the equipment for Boise's first outdoor gym, located in Ann Morrison Park.

-Misidentified drugs

 In 2007, an FDA agent purchased several dietary supplements from the company which were determined to contain anabolic steroids.
 In May 2012, Bodybuilding.com was fined $7 million, and as part of the settlement, CEO DeLuca and his brother Jeremy were both fined $600,000 for selling misbranded drugs.

-Ryan Deluca Steps Down

-In September 2015, Founder and CEO Ryan Deluca suddenly announced he would be stepping down from his position as CEO.
+In September 2015, founder and CEO Ryan Deluca suddenly announced he would be stepping down from his position as CEO.

+In April 2018, it was publicized that Bodybuilding.com experienced a security breach, though the site would not say if any of its users' data was stolen.